leonardoalt/cav_2022_artifact/README.md

 $ docker build -f Dockerfile-solcmc . --rm -t leoalt/cav
 ```

+When run for the first time, this takes approximately a minute.

 # Available Commands

 There are two available scripts to run the smart contract analysis with different